We Take Privacy Very Seriously

 Our Web site offers publicly accessible blogs or community forums.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
 To request removal of your personal information from our blog or community forum, contact us at privacy@Dstillery.com.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 Retention of Data Collected

 We store PII such as email address or billing details so long as you continue to have a business relationship with dstillery for record keeping purposes.
 You may ask us to delete that information by following the instructions below.
 Dstillery retains some data collected via its technology in its original form for up to 30 days in order to ensure that our technology is functioning properly.
-After 30 days, all original raw data is deleted; anonymized data may be stored for up to 3 years for research purposes.
+After 30 days, all original raw data is deleted; de-identified data may be stored for up to 3 years for research purposes.
 We also store Non-PII in cookies, which generally expire 9 months from the last time our systems have encountered a particular computer or device.

 Controlling The Use Of Your Information

 Opting Out from Interest Based Advertising (our “Choice Mechanism”)